APPLY NOW – Ex Cathedra Scholars & Student Scholars 2018-19

 Andrew Randall, bass.
 A graduate of Birmingham Conservatoire, Andrew is a former Lay Clerk at St Philip’s Cathedral, Birmingham, is currently a Lay Clerk at Worcester Cathedral, and was part of the Amici Cantantes (Corton Hyde Early Music prize, Leamington Music prize).

-Two Student Scholarships have also been awarded to Lily Allen-Dodd and Ali Donaghue, who will benefit from the scheme whilst continuing their studies at Birmingham Conservatoire.
+Student Scholarships in 2017-18 were awarded to Lily Allen-Dodd and Ali Donaghue, who will benefit from the scheme whilst continuing their studies at the Royal Birmingham Conservatoire.

-We would like to thank The Foyle Foundation, Birmingham Conservatoire, The Fenton Arts Trust, The Mercers’ Company, the Bernarr Rainbow Trust, and the donors who have donated to this scheme in memory of Alice Corser.
-The scheme would not be possible without this support.
+We would like to thank the Bernarr Rainbow Trust, The D’Oyly Carte Charitable Trust, The Eranda Rothschild Foundation, Fidelio Charitable Trust, The Fenton Arts Trust, Foyle Foundation, Idlewild Trust, and the Mercers’ Company for their generous support of this scheme, plus the donors who have donated to this scheme in memory of Alice Corser.

 If you, your company or your trust would like to support a Scholar in future, please contact Sarah Abbiss, Fundraising Manager.